openstack/bifrost/roles/bifrost-unprovision-nodes/README.md

 baremetal_csv_file: This is the path to the CSV file which is enumarated through for nodes to be acted upon.

+ironic_url: The setting defining the URL to the Ironic API.
+Presently defaulted to: "http://localhost:6385/"

 Dependencies
 ------------